salesforce/best/docs/configuration/README.md

 `string` Specifies the name of the main branch, defaults to `main`.

 When best is not run on the main branch the snapshot is marked as temporary.

-### `externalStorage`

-`string` Allows saving the results in an arbitrary storage system.
-Specify the external storage adapter to use.
-Currently Best supports AWS with the `@best/store-aws` adapter.

 ### `metrics`